kubedb/docs/docs/guides/elasticsearch/search-guard/configuration.md

 >Note: `ADMIN_PASSWORD` and `READALL_PASSWORD` are the same password you have provided as hashed value in `sg_internal_users.yml`.
 It is not possible for KubeDB to figure out the password from the hashed value.
 So, you have to provide these password as a separate key in the secret.
 Otherwise, KubeDB will not able to perform backup or initialization.

-Use this Secret `config-elasticsearch-auth` in `spec.databaseSecret` field of your Elasticsearch object.
+Use this Secret `config-elasticsearch-auth` in `spec.authSecret` field of your Elasticsearch object.

 ## Create an Elasticsearch database